 Most states have a Free Fishing Day when anglers can cast their lines without needing to buy a fishing license.
 The exact dates vary by state, but in 2019, states with free fishing dates in July and August include California, Connecticut, Maryland, North Carolina, Oregon, Pennsylvania and South Carolina — and it’s free to fish year-round in Hawaii.
 TakeMeFishing.org has a complete list of those dates in the U.S. to plan ahead.

 30. Pet Treats

 Sign up for Petco’s Pals Rewards program — it’s free.
-You’ll receive special offers and discounts, earn reward dollars to use toward purchases and your pet will even get some special free treats on their birthday.
+You’ll receive special offers and discounts, earn reward dollars to use toward purchases and your pet will even get some special free treats on its birthday.
 It’s one of many affordable ways to spoil your pet.

 If you have a bunch of things you want to get rid of, here’s one creative option.
 Listia online lets you give away things you no longer need in exchange for points you can then use to bid on other things on the site.

 33. Kids Cards

 American Greetings offers a really cool free tablet app — the Creatacard.
 It lets kids design their own greeting cards that the company can then professionally print and mail for them.
 Note that although the app is free and the cards are free to create, it costs $3.49 plus postage for printing and mailing.

 34. Online Foreign Language Courses